oxtaa/oxi.js/README.md

 **This is _not_ an official release of aoi.js**

-> aoi.js is managed by [Akarui Development Team](https://discord.gg/HMUfMXDQsV), I'm just modifying the original code from and old version.
+> aoi.js is managed by [Akarui Development Team](https://discord.gg/HMUfMXDQsV), I'm just modifying the original code from an old version.

 ## Akarui and aoi.js Links
 - [aoi.js Website](https://aoi.js.org)